iamrafiul/DjangoREST/README.md

 A sqlite3 database named "student.sqlite3" is included in the repository with some sample data for testing.

 ## Running the app
-From the root directory run the following command from terminal
+From the root directory run the following commands in terminal

 ```
 pip install -r requirements.txt